-Decide What to Visualize
+Decide What to Focus On When Visualizing Data

 Relevant and Significant Findings

 Turnstone’s ultimate goal of the SROI study was to quantify their impact, communicate their impact, and improve sustainability.
-This graphic simply communicates the main takeaway of their SROI.
+This graphic communicates the main takeaway of their SROI.

 Context Through Comparisons and Trends